tderrien/FEELnc/README.md

 ### Note:
 A bash script *${FEELNC_PATH}/utils/FEELnc_pipeline.sh* is provided to run the three steps in one command line.
 This script is made to be used on a GTF file without lncRNA file, filter candidates only on mRNA annotation and using the shuffle mode.
-Feel free to modifie it at your convenience.
+Feel free to modify it at your convenience.
+To run the toy example:

+	cd test/

+	FEELnc_pipeline.sh --candidate=transcript_chr38.gtf --reference=annotation_chr38.gtf --refSequence=genome_chr38.fa --outname=test_on_toy_example --outdir=./

 -------------------------
 ## Launch the 3-step pipeline